Dave Cowens: Chicago Sky (2006)

-In 2005–06 Cowens was head coach of the Chicago Sky of the Women's National Basketball Association (WNBA).
+In 2005–06 Cowens was appointed the first head coach and general manager of the Chicago Sky of the Women's National Basketball Association (WNBA) however he departed after one season finishing with a 5-29 record.

 Detroit Pistons (2006–2009)

-Cowens was an assistant coach of the Detroit Pistons from 2006 to 2009.
+Following his stint with the Chicago Sky Cowens left the team to become an assistant coach of the Detroit Pistons from 2006 to 2009.

-Politics

-In 1990, Cowens, a former Democrat, ran as a Republican for Massachusetts Secretary of the Commonwealth.
-However, because he did not register by June 5, 1989, he was unable to appear on the primary ballot.
-Cowens considered running a sticker campaign for the Republican nomination, but decided to drop out of the race.
+Boston Celtics (2014-present)

+During the 2014-15 season Cowens returned to the Celtics once again this time as a consultant, a role he still holds to this day.

 Personal life

 Cowens married his wife, Deby, in 1978.
 They have two daughters and several grandchildren.
+He splits his time between Maine and Sarasota, Florida, and still attends select Celtics games while maintaining a low-profile retirement in the local community.

 In 1977, Cowens spent a day driving a taxi cab for the Independent Taxi Operators Association (ITOA) in Boston.
 "Nobody even knew who I was," Cowens told ESPN.
 "I put my cap on and just you know drove around.
 I got decent tips, though."

+In 1992 Cowens alongside Dave DeBusschere, Dave Bing, Oscar Robertson and Archie Clark founded the National Basketball Retired Players Association, which serves as the official alumni organization for the NBA, ABA, Harlem Globetrotters, and WNBA.

+Politics

+In 1990, Cowens, a former Democrat, ran as a Republican for Massachusetts Secretary of the Commonwealth.
+However, because he did not register by June 5, 1989, he was unable to appear on the primary ballot.
+Cowens considered running a sticker campaign for the Republican nomination, but decided to drop out of the race.

+Career highlights and awards